wtsi-ic/wtsi-software-policy/POLICY.md

 that they provide for their customers to run (including any modifications they have made) to any customers who interacts with the service to analyse data.
-If the genomic analysis software had been licensed under GPL or a less restrictive license, the cloud service would be permitted to modify the software and to run their modified version on customer data without providing them with the source code for those changes or even informing them of what changes have been made.
+If the genomic analysis software had been licensed under GPL or a less restrictive licence, the cloud service would be permitted to modify the software and to run their modified version on customer data without providing them with the source code for those changes or even informing them of what changes have been made.

-## Translation & commercialisation considerations
+## <a name="impnotes.commercial"></a>Translation & commercialisation considerations

-None of the free software licenses are exclusive licenses, so it is possible for copyright holder(s) to license software under a nonfree commercial license that is also available publicly under a free software license, although in that case the more restrictive copyleft licenses (such as the GPL or AGPL) may offer a better business proposition for a "paid license" form of commercialisation than would a more permissive license (such as mBSD or Apache).
-On the other hand, the more permissive licenses may tend to result in more widespread use, especially within commercial organisations, and that could result in a larger potential customer base for a "paid support" style of commercialisation.
+None of the free software licences are exclusive licences, so it is possible for copyright holder(s) to license software under a non-free commercial licence that is also available publicly under a free software licence, although in that case the more restrictive copyleft licences (such as the GPL or AGPL) may offer a better business proposition for a "paid licence" form of commercialisation than would a more permissive licence (such as mBSD or Apache).
+On the other hand, the more permissive licences may tend to result in more widespread use, especially within commercial organisations, and that could result in a larger potential customer base for a "paid support" style of commercialisation.

-If software includes code with copyright from multiple parties (e.g. if GRL copyright applies only to some portions of the software but other organisations and/or individuals also hold a copyright in some portions), the license can only be changed to an incompatible license by agreement of all copyright holders.
-Staff interested in potential commercialisation of GRL software after an initial public release should think carefully about what license to choose in order to best facilitate potential commercialisation opportunities, as well as the potential need for project-level policies regarding accepting contributions from third-parties (e.g. they may want to ask any third-party contributors to assign copyright in their contributions to GRL).
+If software includes code with copyright from multiple parties (e.g. if GRL copyright applies only to some portions of the software but other organisations and/or individuals also hold a copyright in some portions), the licence can only be changed to an incompatible licence by agreement of all copyright holders.
+Staff interested in potential commercialisation of GRL software after an initial public release should think carefully about what licence to choose in order to best facilitate potential commercialisation opportunities, as well as the potential need for project-level policies regarding accepting contributions from third-parties (e.g. they may want to ask any third-party contributors to assign copyright in their contributions to GRL).

-# <a name="impnotes.oldcode"></a> Code not conforming to these conditions
+## <a name="impnotes.oldcode"></a> Code not conforming to these conditions

-## <a name="impnotes.oldcode.grlcopyright"></a>Software written entirely by staff
+### <a name="impnotes.oldcode.grlcopyright"></a>Software written entirely by staff

-Any software written entirely by staff that is distributed publicly (e.g. on the Institute's web or ftp sites, on Institute-affiliated GitHub repositories, etc) should contain GRL copyright notices and an acceptable free software license as required by this policy (unless a specific exception has been granted).
+Any software written entirely by staff that is distributed publicly (e.g. on the Institute's web or ftp sites, on Institute-affiliated GitHub repositories, etc) should contain GRL copyright notices and an acceptable free software licence as required by this policy (unless a specific exception has been granted).
 Copyright notices that are incorrect (e.g. staff claimed a personal copyright when in fact the copyright is owned by GRL) should be corrected.
 Please note that it is